ecupaio/dcgffl/_pages/about.md

     a: No!
 We welcome all levels, from brand new to veteran footballer.
 If you're a rookie, your captain and quarterback will work with you to learn the rules and develop your skills.
-If you're a football all star, you'll find a competitive atmosphere with a lot of other talented players.
+If you're a football all star, you'll find a competitive atmosphere with a lot of other talented players that will challenge you to play your best.
   - q: What equipment do I need to play?
     a: To avoid player injure from hands getting caught on pockets, players are required to wear pocketless shorts.
 We also strongly recommend cleats (no metal studs)